DallanQ/race_for_the_galaxy/Manual.md

 - IV Consume
 - V Produce

-A phase has an action, performed by all players, and a bonus, performed only by the players who chose that action card.
+A phase has an *action*, performed by all players, and a bonus, performed only by the players who chose that action card.

 At the *end* of a round, players must discard down to a hand limit of 10 cards.